 June 12: Today we’ll board our hour long flight back to Lima where we’ll spend the day seeing some interesting sites.
 Lima may not be the highlight of the tour, but there are some very important things to see.
 Founded by Pizarro in the 1500's, Lima is the American continent's oldest European-founded city.
 We'll see the interesting Plaza de Armas, 500 year old Francisco Church and more.
 We’ll also see Lima’s newest attraction: The Water Fountain Park.
 Trust me.
 This is worth seeing!
 We then return to the airport for our overnight flight home, arriving the morning of June 13th.
 (B)

 *All flights within Peru

 *All ground transportation aboard private luxury motor coach

-*All lodging at excellent hotels
+*All lodging at excellent hotels and 18 meals

 *Local tour guides in Lima, the Sacred Valley, Cusco and Machu Picchu